jmratwork/techanalysissecmanage-crcz/docs/subcase_1c_guide.md

 6. **Validate playbooks**

-   Act consumes CACAO‑style playbooks from `subcase_1c/playbooks/` for actions such as host isolation or malware eradication.
+   Act consumes CACAO JSON playbooks from `subcase_1c/playbooks/` for actions such as incident response or threat elimination.
 Validate the playbooks before use:

    ```bash